 I now bulk process my email three times a day in 30-minute increments, once in the morning, once mid-day, and once before shutting down my computer for the day.
 I use a timer and when it beeps, I close my email program.

-Outside my designated email times I don’t access my email — from any device — until my next scheduled email session.
+Outside my designated email times I don’t access my email.
 I no longer use my phone for email unless I’m away from my computer all day.

-When the urge to check arises — and it arises often — I take a deep breath and feel whatever feelings come up.
-And then I focus on whatever I’m doing, even if what I’m doing is waiting.
-I let my mind relax.
+When the urge to check arises I take a deep breath and feel whatever feelings come up.
+And then I focus on whatever I’m doing.

-Here’s what I’ve found: I don’t miss a thing.
+Here’s what I’ve found: I don’t miss it.

-In fact, it’s the opposite.
-I gain presence throughout my day.
 I am focused on what’s around me in the moment, without distraction.
-I listen more attentively, notice people’s subtle reactions I would otherwise overlook, and come up with more ideas as my mind wanders.
 I’m more productive, more creative, and happier.

 But what if someone needs an immediate response?
-Worrying about that is precisely the kind of misguided rationalization that reinforces our addiction.
-I haven’t angered anyone with my new process.
-In fact, I don’t think anyone has noticed my mini email vacations because responding to an email within a few hours is perfectly reasonable.
-And, in the off chance that they need a response within minutes, they’ll find another way to reach me, either by texting or calling.
+Worrying about that is precisely the kind of misguided rationalization that reinforces our email addiction.
+In the off chance that someone needs my response within minutes, they’ll find another way to reach me, either by texting or calling.

-The hardest part is resisting the temptation to check during your off-email hours.
+The hardest part is resisting the email addiction is checking your email during off hours.
 My advice?
 Take a deep breath and relax into an undistracted moment.
 For that brief moment in the middle of a hectic workday, it just might feel like you’re on vacation.